Gabriel-Velez/GBE-Dotfiles/readme.md

   - Access your games quickly by touching the tiltle in the _Programs_ page.

-- **File Explorer** - Opened manually.
+- **File Explorer** - Openes with file explorer.
 Quick navigation for file management:

   - Adds functions as buttons like: New Folder, New Window, Rename, Preview pane, and Properties